AetherialMist/JavaLearning/lesson-001/README.md

     * We will eventually explain build systems in more detail later, at which point we will switch to using `Maven`.
 6. For `JDK`: select Java 17 from the dropdown
     * May show as just "`17`"
-    * May need to select `Add JDK...` and browse to the Java 17 install location that you were told to write down earlier.
+    * You may need to select `Add JDK...` and browse to the Java 17 install location that you were told to write down earlier.
-        * Probable Location: `C:\Program Files\Eclipse Adoptium\jdk-VERSION-hotspot`
+        * Probable Windows Location: `C:\Program Files\Eclipse Adoptium\jdk-VERSION-hotspot`
 7. Click `Create` at the bottom right.

 ![CreateProject](images/CreateHelloWorldProject.png)